otrv4/otrv4/modes/otrv3-compatible-mode.md

-# OTR version 4: compatible mode
+# OTR version 4: OTRv3 Compatible Mode

 This document describes the version 4 of the Off-the-Record Messaging protocol, in a operation that aims to provide a transition path from the previous version